Become a Green Retriever and compost in the Residential Halls!

 We are excited to announce, we have partnered with the Student Government Association, Residential Student Association, and UMBC Dining to provide a composting drop off location for residential students.
 This will allow students living on campus to collect compost in their residence.

 Upon signing up, students will receive a 2.6 gallon bucket, compostable bags, and 1 page information sheet on composting for their dorm or apartment for the reminder of the school year.
-Students will be required to empty their organic waste once a week at the designated location at True Grits.
+Students will be required to empty their organic waste once a week at the designated location at True Grits or The Commons.

-The deadline to apply for the program for Fall 2021 is November 1st, applications for Spring 2022 will reopen in the beginning of February.
+The deadline to apply for the program for Fall 2021 is closed, applications for Spring 2022 will reopen in the beginning of February.

 Who can participate?